-The significant economic factors identified by the Bank in 2022 are as follows:
+The significant economic factors identified by the Bank in 2023 are as follows:

-Credit Category Probability of Default (PD)

-Enterprise loan Proportion of revenue less expenditures from government to GDP %
+Credit Category Probability of Default (PD) Enterprise loan Proportion of revenue less expenditures from government to GDP % Nominal GDP Consumer loan GDP per capita Unemployment rate % Price index Credit card Price index

-Proportion of expenditures from government to GDP %

-Consumer loan Inflation index %

-Unemployment rate %

-Price Index

-Credit Card Price Index

-Proportion of revenue from government to GDP (%)

-CUBCN Bank uses historical data and rate of non-performing industry loans issued by the authorities to analyze and identify the significant economic factors that affect the credit risks and expected credit losses of each group of assets, and use the regression model to estimate the impairment parameter after the prospective adjustment.
+CUBCN Bank uses historical data and rate of non-performing banking industry loans issued by the authorities to analyze and identify the significant economic factors that affect the credit risks and expected credit losses of each group of assets, and uses the regression model to estimate the impairment parameter after the prospective adjustment, in order to obtain an unbiased estimate of expected credit losses.

-The relevant economic factors identified by CUBCN Bank in 2022 include but are not limited to gross domestic product (GDP) published by the China Statistics Bureau, China Customs and other government authorities, consumer price index (CPI), import price index, and government expenditure data, etc.
+The relevant economic factors identified by CUBCN Bank in 2023 include but are not limited to gross domestic product (GDP) published by the National Bureau of Statistics of China and other government authorities, consumer price index (CPI), producer price index (PPI) and supply of currency, etc.